fullfrontal-dev/.github/profile/README.md

 # Who we are

-Importmap registry and Fullstack cloud platform for frontend developers and web designers
+Fullstack cloud platform for frontend developers and web designers

 ## Sass offering
 - Importmap management and registery using [JSPM](https://jspm.org)